friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

 - The generated JSON Schema files are compatible to the specification [JSON Schema Draft-07](https://json-schema.org/draft-07/json-schema-release-notes.html).
   This enables using external **JSON Schema validators** to validate JSON files against the generated schemas.
-  E.g. by [Ajv JSON schema validator](https://ajv.js.org/) running in Node.js or in the browser.
+  E.g. by [Ajv JSON schema validator](https://ajv.js.org/) running in Node.js or in a browser.

 - The generated schemas for various languages are directly available via a **Fliox Hub** in the Browser.
   To retrieve a zip or a single file click on a schema or type link in the [JSON Fliox Explorer](../../Fliox.Hub.Explorer/)